PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

 top-remotes
     Shows the top-20 most active remote hosts.
 Statistics are over the last 'stats-ringbuffer-entries' queries.

+top-rpz-remotes
+    Show the top-20 hosts whoses queries matched a RPZ policy.
+Statistics are over the last 'stats-ringbuffer-entries' queries.

 top-servfail-queries
     Shows the top-20 queries causing servfail responses.
 Statistics are over